Trucking Accident Attorneys

 Holding Violators Accountable

-A company must know and abide by all of the rules.
-The company likewise must make sure that all drivers and employees do the same.
-These rules are vast and detailed, and above all are fair.
-The rules seek to avoid a collision between an 80,000-pound truck and a 2,000-pound car.
+A company must know the rules and follow them.
+The company likewise must ensure its drivers and employees do the same.
+The rules are fair and seek to avoid a collision between an 80,000-pound truck and a 2,000-pound car.

-Driving a semi is a unique situation, and drivers holding a Commercial Driver License (CDL) are consequently held to a higher standard.
-When those drivers violate the laws that keep us all safe on the road, our attorneys work to hold those drivers accountable.
+Driving a semi is a unique and potentially dangerous job.
+Sometimes a violation leads to a serious accident.
+Drivers holding a Commercial Driver License (CDL) are consequently held to a higher standard.
+When those drivers violate the laws that keep us all safe on the road, our trucking accident attorneys work to hold those drivers accountable.

 Unfortunately, some trucking companies and drivers decide to cut corners and avoid their safety obligations.
-When you get hurt due to this negligence, we work to hold responsible parties accountable.
-We fight to get you the compensation you deserve.
+When you get hurt due to this negligence, we fight to get you the compensation you deserve.